apereo/cas/src/main/resources/template-port-forward.md

 Thank you very much for submitting this pull request!

+# What happened?

 This pull request is targeted at a maintenance branch.
 However, there is no parallel pull request that would port the same functionality forward to the `master` branch.
 Remember that changes applied to previous branches that target CAS versions in maintenance mode **MUST** be ported forward to the `master` branch as well, via a separate pull request.

 If you already have worked out the targeted-at-`master` pull request, preferably one that is merged, please update the body of your pull request description here to include the following reference:

 ```
 master: https://github.com/apereo/cas/pull/$PR_NUMBER
 ```

+# How to contribute

 The recommended contribution strategy is one that would have you start with the `master` branch first.
 Once the change is accepted and merged, you would then be able to port the change back to the appropriate maintenance branch provided the change fits the scope of the maintenance branch and its tracking release and assuming the branch is still under care, you are more than welcome to move changes across the codebase various branches as much as needed to remove pain and improve.